Yonle/openradio/README.md

 const player = openradio();

 player.play(fs.createReadStream("audio.mp3"));
-// After this function, Do player.pipe(writestream)
+// After this function, Do player.pipe(dest)
 // Please notice that this is not regular readstream.
 ```